hey-api/openapi-ts/docs/openapi-ts/configuration.md

 ## Clients

 Clients are responsible for sending the actual HTTP requests.
-The `client` value is not required, but you must define it if you're generating the service layer (enabled by default).
+The `client` value is not required, but you must define it if you're generating SDKs (enabled by default).

 You can learn more on the [Clients](/openapi-ts/clients) page.